Skip to content

 Mobile learning on a smartphone has the added benefit of lending itself to gamification.
 By gamifying training modules, engagement increases along with the ability to absorb and retain information.

 Gamifying also lends itself to simulating real-life situations and problem-solving opportunities.
-Tapping into an employees love of puzzles or quizzes makes refresher training a desirable activity they can enjoy through their workday.
+Tapping into an employees love of puzzles or quizzes makes refresher training a desirable activity they can enjoy through their workday...
+No more cajoling drivers to attend skills refresher training!

 The data collected from these bite-sized modules gives businesses a far better understanding of fleet driver’s strengths and their skills gaps.
 When you deliver in-person training, it’s usually to a group and unless individuals directly communicate it to you, there’s no way of pinpointing exactly who knows what.